Board of Physical Therapy

 1. Apply for reinstatement and pay the fee specified in 18VAC112-20-27;

-2. Practice physical therapy in another jurisdiction for at least 320 hours within the four years immediately preceding applying for reinstatement.
+3. Have actively practiced physical therapy in any jurisdiction in which the physical therapist or physical therapist assistant was licensed for active practice for at least 320 hours within the four years immediately preceding applying for reinstatement.

-b.
-If a physical therapist assistant licensee does not meet the requirement for active practice, the license may be reinstated by completing 320 hours in a traineeship that meets the requirements prescribed in 18VAC112-20-140.
+If a licensee does not meet the requirement for active practice, the license may be reinstated by completing 320 hours in a traineeship that meets the requirements prescribed in 18VAC112-20-140.

 How do you notify the board office of an address change and/or name change?